Knuckle Puck: Copacetic and Shapeshifter (2014–2020)

 In November 2014, the various artists compilation album Punk Goes Pop 6 was released, it featured Knuckle Puck covering The 1975 song "Chocolate".
 On December 22, 2014, Knuckle Puck signed to Rise Records.
 Maida said that Rise would be "a bountiful new home" for the group and would help the band evolve.
 Throughout January and February 2015 the band supported Neck Deep on the band's The Intercontinental Championships Tour.
 In late February, the band announced it had started recording its debut album and by early April, the group had finished.
 The group joined The Maine's The American Candy Spring 2015 Tour, as a support act, throughout April and May.
 On June 11, the band's debut album, Copacetic, was announced.
 The artwork and track list was revealed.
 On June 19, a music video was released for "Disdain".
 On June 30, "True Contrite" was made available for streaming.
 The band played on the 2015 edition of Warped Tour.
 On July 14, "Pretense" was made available for streaming.
 On July 23, the album was made available for streaming.
 Copacetic released on July 31.
 The band supported State Champs on the group's European tour in September and October.
 The band toured the U.S. in October and November, with support from Seaway, Head North and Sorority Noise.
 In February and March 2016, the band supported Neck Deep and State Champs on the groups' co-headlining tour of the U.S.

 In March 2017, a 7-inch vinyl single was released, featuring the tracks "Calendar Days" and "Indecisive".
 On July 27, the band released the first single from their at the time upcoming album onto YouTube and iTunes titled "Gone".
 A few months later in September the second single "Double Helix" was released on YouTube with its music video.
 The group released their second album, Shapeshifter, on October 13.

-In October 2019 Knuckle Puck released a 7" vinyl containing Gold Rush and Fences, previously released with Neck Deep and containing two more tracks.
+In May and June 2019, Knuckle Puck went on a co-headlining tour of the US with Citizen; both bands were supported by Hunny and Oso Oso.
+In October 2019, they appeared at the Four Chord Music Festival.
+That same month, Knuckle Puck released a 7" vinyl containing Gold Rush and Fences, previously released with Neck Deep and containing two more tracks.
 This vinyl sold out in a few hours.